 Learn from Prominent Exhibiting Artists

 Our faculty members work and exhibit in all media, including painting, drawing, printmaking, sculpture, video, photography, performance, social practice and installation.
 They exhibit their work nationally and internationally at prestigious venues such as the Museum of Modern Art, the Studio Museum of Harlem, and Art Basel and are reviewed in respected publications such as ARTnews, Art in America, the Washington Post, and the Brooklyn Rail.

 In addition to a full-time faculty of exhibiting artists, the program hosts nationally and internationally recognized visiting artists.
 The renowned visiting artists-in-residence teach classes, speak at events, and meet one-on-one with each MFA student.

 Opportunities In and Out of the Museum

 Our MFAs contribute to contemporary art dialogue at its highest levels through exhibition.
-Graduates of our program have exhibited at prestigious venues such as the Hirshhorn Museum within two years of graduation.
+All of our students take one semester of Professional Practices in the Visual Arts to prepare them for entering various non-profit and commercial settings upon graduation.
+Graduates of our program have been awarded prestigious residencies, grants, and exhibition opportunities at prestigious national venues.
 In addition to their exhibition careers, our graduates also hold successful careers in university education, museum and gallery administration, exhibition coordination, art consulting, and secondary school instruction.
+Our alumni include